hiyuantang/AC215_3H2B/README.md

 **Project**

 In this project, we’re developing an LLM-powered travel planner application.
 The app will take user inputs, such as their travel destination (city), duration, dates or months, and type of trip.
 The LLM will then generate a carefully tailored and considerate travel itinerary based on these inputs.
 Additionally, a Google map will display the locations and routes for each day of the trip, providing users with visual reference.
 We’ll be using techniques like fine-tuning, RAG, and chain of thoughts to enhance the quality and consistency of the output.

-### Milestone 3 ###

-In this milestone, we have the components for data versioning, data creation, LLM fine-tuning, and RAG.

 ## Introduction to Datasets ##